dadooda/irb_hacks/README.md

     irb> files = Dir["/etc/*"].sort
     # Some bulky array...
     irb> less files
-    # ... which you browse interactively!
+    # ...which you browse interactively!

 In block form, `less` hack intercepts everything output to `STDOUT` (and, optionally, to `STDERR`), and feeds it to the pager.